 Following a natural disaster, seniors are considered a vulnerable population in much the same way as children.
 Like children, the frail elderly are often unable to advocate for their own interests because of physical impairments, cognitive limitations, or a combination of the two.
 Unlike a child however, it is not certain that an elderly person can easily access the support of a competent adult.
 Many seniors are perfectly capable of caring for themselves under normal circumstances, but when disaster strikes, some find themselves cut off from their usual supports, placing them at higher risk.

 Access to medication is a major priority for seniors.
-The average senior living at home takes five prescriptions.
+The average senior living at home takes five prescriptions3.
 If she is living in a nursing home, the average number rises to seven.
 In the event of a natural disaster, sudden loss of access to pharmacies can severely jeopardize a senior’s life.
 For seniors who require supplemental oxygen or other electrical devices, loss of power can be a life-threatening event.

-With these risks in mind, the American Red Cross has developed resources to help families create disaster plans for seniors.
+With these risks in mind, the American Red Cross has developed resources to help families create disaster plans for seniors4.
 Among other suggestions, the Red Cross recommends that seniors keep at least a 7-day supply of medication ready in a disaster kit.
 Development of emergency kits with supplementary medication requires the cooperation of medical personnel.
 It is not enough to simply ask for extra prescriptions: the senior’s physician must participate actively in creation of the kit.